Isik-lab/SocialGNN/README.md

 #### Conda Environment / Prerequisites

 #### Running SocialGNN on the PHASE standard set (400 videos)
+Please refer to our paper for the terminology used here and for changes in parameter settings.
 ###### Getting Accuracy and Predicted Labels using Trained Models
   ```
   python get_accuracy_predictions_PHASE_mainset.py <bootstrap no> <model_to_test>